osirrc/jig/README.md

  - `[qrels]` to the appropriate qrels file

 The output run files will appear in the argument of `--output`.
-Note that all paths have to be absolute (while `topic` is just the name of the file from the `topics` dir).
+Note that `topic` is just the name of the file from the `topics` dir.
 The full command line parameters are below.

 ## Command Line Options